Other Fees and Charges

 Students officially resigning prior to the start of a term will not be held liable for tuition and fees (other than non-refundable fees).
 Students resigning during the first 15 class days of the fall and spring semesters and the first 5 class days of the summer term and/or session will be charged a $100 Resignation Fee.

-The liability for tuition and fees will not be excused for resignations effective after the 15th class day of fall and spring semesters and the 5th class day of summer semester and/or session except in cases of resignation caused by personal illness (physicians statement required), death or illness of an immediate family member (death certificate or physician’s statement required) or call into military service (copy of activation orders required, excluding temporary training assignments).
+The liability for tuition and fees will not be excused for resignations effective after the 15th class day of fall and spring semesters, the first 10 class days of the full summer term, or the first 5 class days of a mini session except in cases of resignation caused by personal illness (physicians statement required), death or illness of an immediate family member (death certificate or physician’s statement required) or call into military service (copy of activation orders required, excluding temporary training assignments).
 A pro-rata reduction will be made in cases of personal illness, death or illness of an immediate family member (parent, sibling, spouse, child or legal guardian) and a full reduction for military service activation.
 Students having made prior payment will be refunded the amount paid less their liability after the resignation.
 Students suspended for disciplinary reasons are not eligible for refunds or reductions in liability.
 Resigning students receiving refunds will first have their refunds applied to any outstanding obligations and to any scholarship, grant or loan which they had received for the term.

-Students reducing course loads on or prior to the 15th day of classes of fall and spring semesters and the 5th class day of summer semester and/or session may be eligible for a partial refund or reduction in liability of tuition and fees.
-To be eligible, the adjustment must be completed on or before the 15th day of classes of fall and spring semesters and the 5th class day of summer semester and/or session.
+Students reducing course loads on or prior to the 15th day of classes of fall and spring semesters, the first 10 class days of the full summer term, or the first 5 class days of a mini session may be eligible for a partial refund or reduction in liability of tuition and fees.
+To be eligible, the adjustment must be completed on or before the 15th day of classes of fall and spring semesters, the first 10 class days of the full summer term, or the first 5 class days of a mini session.
 In such cases, tuition and fees will be reassessed based on the adjusted schedule.